Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Additional Experimental Results

-\myparagraph{Ablation Study on the Beam Size} We perform an ablation study on the beam size for Hierarchical OMP.
-We vary the beam size from 1 to 8 and evaluate the concept recovery accuracy on ImageNette.
-We provide the results in \cref{fig:imagenette_results_ablation_study}.
+\myparagraph{Ablation Study on Beam Size} We perform an ablation study on the beam size for Hierarchical OMP.
+We vary the beam size from 1 to 8 and evaluate concept recovery accuracy on ImageNette.
+We report the results in \Cref{fig:imagenette_results_ablation_study}.